animatlabs/animatlabs.github.io/_drafts/2027-04-05-dwg-dxf-acadsharp-dotnet.md

 ## The Problem: AutoCAD Files Are Everywhere

 DWG and DXF files are the lingua franca of engineering drawings.
-Architects, mechanical engineers, electrical designers -- they all produce DWG files.
+Architects, mechanical engineers, electrical designers: they all produce DWG files.
 And sooner or later, a developer gets asked: "Can you extract data from these drawings?"

 The traditional answer involves expensive AutoCAD licenses or proprietary SDKs.
-ACadSharp changes that -- it's a free, MIT-licensed .NET library that reads and writes DWG/DXF files with zero dependencies on Autodesk software.
+ACadSharp changes that: it's a free, MIT-licensed .NET library that reads and writes DWG/DXF files with zero dependencies on Autodesk software.

 ## Setting Up ACadSharp